How to Hunt Wild Hogs—Everything You Need to Know

 I had.
 We looked all over for blood, which would have been easy to see on the dusty ground.
 We went out the next day and both sat in stands and drove around in the gator hoping to jump some pigs.
 We saw one group but they skedaddled well before we could get our rifles on them.
 Long story short, no pigs.
 Turns out hogs are just like deer or geese or turkeys.
 They’re all over the place until you pick up a gun or a bow, when they disappear as if they’d just gone extinct. ––Bill Heavey

-Wild hogs are expanding their range across the country.
-Hogs are largely nocturnal, though, and can be difficult to find.
-These tips can help put you in the swine zone.
+Even though hogs are expanding their range across the country, the animals largely nocturnal, which can make them a difficult to find.
+That is, unless you know what you’re looking for.
+These tips should help put you in the swine zone.

 A hog’s prints are nearly square in shape and typically shorter than a similarly sized deer track.
 If the tip of the toe is blunt, a hog likely made it.